DavidC6473/DavidC6473/README.md

 - 🌱 I’m currently learning **Django**

-- 👨‍💻 All of my projects are available at [david-clarke.com](david-clarke.com)
+- 👨‍💻 My projects are available at [david-clarke.com](david-clarke.com)

 - 📫 How to reach me **dcc6473@gmail.com**